A note on Barker polynomials

-\abstract We give a new proof of the fact that Barker polynomials of even degree greater than $12$, and hence Barker sequences of odd length greater than $13$ do not exist.
+Properties of Barker polynomials were studied by Turyn and Storer thoroughly in the early sixties, and by Saffari in the late eighties.
+In the last few years P. Borwein and his collaborators revived interest in the study of Barker polynomials (Barker codes, Barker sequences).
+In this paper we give a new proof of the fact that there is no Barker polynomial of even degree greater than $12$, and hence Barker sequences of odd length greater than $13$ do not exist.
 This is intimately tied to irreducibility questions and proved as a consequence of the following new result.

 \proclaim{Theorem} If $n : = 2m+1 > 13$ and

 where each $b_{j} \in \{-1,0,1\}$ for even values of $j$, each $b_j$ is an integer divisible by $4$ for odd values of $j$, then there is no polynomial $P_{2m} \in {\Cal L}_{2m}$ such that $Q_{4m}(z) = P_{2m}(z)P_{2m}^*(z)$, where